 Commercial Property Insurance

 Probably the most common situation business owners need to get an additional insured endorsement on their property policy is when they rent commercial space.
 Property owners often want to be additional insured on their tenants’ policies in case a tenant causes damage.
 Many commercial leases also require tenants to add landlords to their general liability insurance too.
 This protects the landlord if they’re named in a liability lawsuit over something like a customer’s slip-and-fall accident.

 Many small business owners who purchase a vehicle for their businesses often get commercial auto insurance with a blanket additional insured endorsement.
 The endorsement covers any employee who drives the business-owned vehicle without naming each individual in the policy.
 This way, the business owner doesn’t have to get a new endorsement every time they hire someone.

 An additional insured endorsement is a common practice for many small business owners and second nature to insurance providers.
 However, it can still be confusing with many other terms and policy conditions.
 Below are answers to some of the most commonly asked questions regarding additional insureds.

 What is a blanket additional insured endorsement?

-A blanket additional insured endorsement is an add-on to an insurance policy that grants additional insured status automatically to an entity whenever the named insured is contractually obligated to grant it.
-The named insured does not have to list every individual who requires additional insured status on the endorsement, nor does the named insured have to get an endorsement for each request.
+A blanket additional insured endorsement is an add-on to an insurance policy that grants additional insured status automatically to an entity whenever the named insured is obligated to grant it contractually.
+The named insured doesn’t have to list every individual who requires additional insured status on the endorsement, nor does the named insured have to get an endorsement for each request.